 South Korea’s student visa: D-2, finances and working after graduation

-South Korea constantly changes its visa rules, but overall the system is becoming clearer.
-The main visa for international students is the D-2, which suits everything: from a Bachelor’s degree to a doctorate.
-In recent years the financial threshold for some fields has been lowered, the permitted working hours have been tied to knowledge of the Korean language, and the path from a student visa to a residence permit has been made more transparent.
+South Korea revises its visa rules constantly, but overall the system is becoming clearer.
+The main visa for international students is the D-2, which covers everything from a Bachelor’s degree to a doctorate.
+In recent years the financial threshold for some fields has come down, permitted working hours have been tied to your level of Korean, and the path from a student visa to a residence permit has become more transparent.

 The D-2 is issued for study at Korean universities.
-Within it there are subtypes: D-2-1 for a Bachelor’s degree, D-2-2 for a Master’s, D-2-3 for a doctorate.
-Once you receive the D-2, you will be issued an Alien Registration Card (ARC) — a plastic card that becomes your main form of identification in Korea.
-Without it you cannot open a bank account, buy a local SIM card, or work legally.
+It has several subtypes: D-2-1 for a Bachelor’s degree, D-2-2 for a Master’s and D-2-3 for a doctorate.
+Once you receive the D-2 you will be issued an Alien Registration Card (ARC), a plastic card that becomes your main form of identification in Korea.
+Without it you cannot open a bank account, buy a local SIM card or work legally.

 There is also the D-4 visa for long-term language courses (from six months).
-For short programmes of up to 90 days, the visa-free regime is enough for citizens of Kyrgyzstan — it is valid for up to 60 days.
-But if you are going on language courses for longer than three months, take the D-4.
-It just has stricter rules on work and more bureaucracy.
+For short programmes of up to 90 days, the visa-free regime is enough for citizens of Kyrgyzstan — it allows stays of up to 60 days.
+But for language courses lasting more than three months, take the D-4.
+It simply has stricter rules on work and more paperwork.

 Yes, citizens of Kyrgyzstan may stay in Korea without a visa for up to 60 days.
-But this is only for tourism and short-term business trips.
-Arriving without a visa, enrolling at a university and switching to a D-2 inside the country will not work.
-The universities simply will not enrol you.
-Only a D-2 or D-4 obtained before the trip.
+But that is only for tourism and short business trips.
+Arriving without a visa, enrolling at a university and switching to a D-2 inside the country will not work — the universities simply will not enrol you.
+It has to be a D-2 or D-4 obtained before you travel.

 How much money you need to show

-The amount depends on where the university is located.
+The amount depends on where the university is.
 In the capital region (Seoul and its surroundings) you need a minimum of 20 million won — roughly 14,000 dollars.
-This requirement applies to all Bachelor’s and Master’s programmes in Greater Seoul.
-In other regions 16 million won (about 11,200 dollars) is enough — life there is cheaper, and the government takes this into account.
+This applies to all Bachelor’s and Master’s programmes in Greater Seoul.
+Elsewhere, 16 million won (about 11,200 dollars) is enough, since living costs are lower and the government takes this into account.

-From 2026 a pilot programme was launched for 16 fields, mainly technical: automotive engineering, electrical engineering, robotics.
-If you enrol in one of them and have TOPIK 3 or higher, you are not required to confirm a bank balance at all.
+A pilot programme launched in 2026 covers 16 fields, mostly technical: automotive engineering, electrical engineering, robotics.
+If you enrol in one of them and hold TOPIK 3 or higher, you do not have to confirm a bank balance at all.
 The programme runs until the end of 2027.

-What is accepted as proof?
+What counts as proof?
 A bank statement in your name, issued no earlier than 30 days before submission, showing an amount in won or dollars.
-A scholarship document will also do, for example the government GKS scholarship.
-If you are using your parents’ money, attach their statements, a birth certificate with a translation and a written commitment to fund your studies.
+A scholarship document also qualifies, such as the government GKS scholarship.
+If you are using a parent’s money, include their statements, a birth certificate with a translation and a written commitment to fund your studies.

-The money must sit in the account for at least three months — a sudden appearance of a large sum on the eve of submission will raise questions.
-All banking documents issued by a non-Korean bank should be translated into Korean or English and the translation notarised.
-Sometimes an apostille is also needed.
+The funds must have sat in the account for at least three months — a large sum appearing on the eve of submission will raise questions.
+Any banking documents from a non-Korean bank should be translated into Korean or English and the translation notarised.
+Sometimes an apostille is needed too.
 So always check the requirements with the specific university and the Korean embassy in Kyrgyzstan.

 How to submit your documents

-The Embassy of the Republic of Korea in Bishkek is located on Abdykadyrov Street, 81.
-An appointment is mandatory, and slots fill up quickly in peak season (May–August).
-Submit 2–3 months before departure.
+The Embassy of the Republic of Korea in Bishkek is on Abdykadyrov Street, 81.
+An appointment is required, and slots fill up fast in peak season (May–August).
+Apply 2–3 months before you leave.

-The procedure is as follows.
-First you receive from the Korean university a standard certificate of admission and a copy of the institution’s registration certificate.
-Without them the visa will not be granted.
-Then you confirm your finances, buy insurance and undergo a medical examination (including a tuberculosis test).
-You fill in the visa application on the embassy portal, pay the fee (about 50 dollars) and attend an interview.
-A decision usually comes in 2–4 weeks.
+The procedure runs as follows.
+First the Korean university sends you a standard certificate of admission and a copy of the institution’s registration certificate; without them no visa will be granted.
+You then confirm your finances, buy insurance and have a medical examination (including a tuberculosis test).
+Next you complete the visa application on the embassy portal, pay the fee (about 50 dollars) and attend an interview.
+A decision usually comes within 2–4 weeks.

 After arrival: ARC and insurance

-Having entered on a D-2, you are required to register at the local immigration office and obtain an ARC within 90 days.
-Usually your university’s international office takes care of this.
+Once you have entered on a D-2, you must register at the local immigration office and obtain an ARC within 90 days.
+Your university’s international office usually takes care of this.
 And within six months you need to register with the National Health Insurance Service (NHIS).
 The monthly contribution is around 40,000 won (28 dollars).

 Working during your studies

-You can legally work part-time, but only with permission — the so-called time-part work permit.
-Without it any work is considered illegal.
-The process is simple: you find a vacancy, the employer fills in a form, you submit it together with your ARC and a certificate of academic standing to the immigration office, receive the permit and start working.
+You can work part-time legally, but only with permission — the so-called time-part work permit.
+Without it, any work counts as illegal.
+The process is straightforward: you find a vacancy, the employer fills in a form, you submit it with your ARC and a certificate of academic standing to the immigration office, receive the permit and start work.

-The hourly limits depend on your status and your knowledge of Korean.
+The hourly limits depend on your status and your level of Korean.
 Bachelor’s students can work up to 20 hours a week, Master’s and doctoral students up to 30 hours on weekdays.
-On weekends and holidays there are no restrictions.
+At weekends and during holidays there are no restrictions.
 D-4 holders may work up to 20 hours a week after six months of study and obtaining TOPIK 2.
-D-2 students need to confirm their level: TOPIK 3 for years 1–2 of a Bachelor’s degree, TOPIK 4 for years 3–4 and for Master’s/doctoral students.
-The basic limit for Bachelor’s students may be 10 hours a week, but it rises to 25 hours with TOPIK 3+ for junior years or TOPIK 4+ for senior years.
+D-2 students must confirm their level: TOPIK 3 for years 1–2 of a Bachelor’s degree, TOPIK 4 for years 3–4 and for Master’s and doctoral students.
+The basic limit for Bachelor’s students may be 10 hours a week, rising to 25 hours with TOPIK 3+ in the junior years or TOPIK 4+ in the senior years.

 The minimum hourly rate in 2026 is around 10,000 won (7 dollars).
-Student part-time jobs often pay more, especially if you are a translator or a teaching assistant.
+Student part-time jobs often pay more, especially if you work as a translator or a teaching assistant.

-What is categorically forbidden: working without a permit, exceeding your hours, evading taxes, or engaging in activity that does not match your visa (for example, in the entertainment industry).
+Strictly forbidden: working without a permit, exceeding your hours, evading taxes, or taking on work that does not match your visa (in the entertainment industry, for example).
 Fines run from 5 to 15 million won, plus visa cancellation and deportation.

 After graduation: the D-10 job-seeker visa

 Graduates of Korean universities can obtain a D-10 visa to look for work.
-The term is up to two years (under certain conditions up to three), though most find work in the first year.
+It runs for up to two years (in certain cases up to three), though most find a job in the first year.

-Conditions: submit the application before your student visa expires (after graduation the D-2 is valid for only 30 days).
-Class attendance must be 90% or higher.
-On the first switch to a D-10 the points system does not apply — you simply gather the standard package of documents.
-On subsequent extensions, points are awarded for age, education, language proficiency and work experience.
-Documents for the switch: an application, passport, ARC, diploma, transcript of grades, a job-search plan, proof of finances, a TOPIK certificate.
-Important: on the D-10 you may not work by default — a separate permit is needed.
+The conditions: apply before your student visa expires (after graduation the D-2 is valid for only 30 days), and maintain class attendance of 90% or higher.
+The points system does not apply the first time you switch to a D-10 — you simply gather the standard set of documents.
+On later extensions, points are awarded for age, education, language proficiency and work experience.
+The documents for the switch are: an application, passport, ARC, diploma, transcript of grades, a job-search plan, proof of finances and a TOPIK certificate.
+Note that the D-10 does not let you work by default — a separate permit is needed.

 How not to lose your status

-Always carry your ARC and present it on request.
-If you change address, inform the immigration service within 14 days.
+Always carry your ARC and show it on request.
+If you move, tell the immigration service within 14 days.
 Renew your visa no later than two months before it expires.
-Your insurance must be valid.
+Your insurance must stay valid.

 You must not interrupt your studies without approval, breach the conditions of part-time work or work without a permit, or overstay even by a single day — a fine and possible deportation await.
 If your D-2 is single-entry, leaving the country cancels your status.